 First things first, you’ll need to figure out which position you sleep in.

 - Front sleepers – Not many people sleep on their front, which is probably for the best as it’s one of the worst for spinal alignment.
 We recommend sleeping on as flat and soft a pillow as possible.
 You may even find it comfortable to sleep without a pillow at all.

 - Back sleepers – You should still look out for a fairly thin pillow if you sleep on your back as you don’t want your pillow to be pushed too far forward.

 - Side sleepers – If you sleep on your side you’ll need a firmer pillow as there is more space for the pillow to fill between your head and shoulder.
 It might also be worth purchasing a pillow to place between your knees as while it is a little unusual, this can help to align your upper hip and make you more comfortable.

-Make sure to take a couple of nights to discover which sleeping position you naturally prefer and try and note which position you wake up in in a morning.
+Make sure to take a couple of nights to discover which sleeping position you naturally prefer and try and note which position you wake up in in the morning.

 Of course, there are a number of different ideas about what else your sleep position says about you, which you can make your mind up on for yourself by reading this post on Minq.

 The filling that is right for you will depend on your own personal preference, as well as your budget and whether you have any special requirements.

 - Feather/Down – These naturally filled pillows are made using the feathers of duck or goose and are among the most luxurious pillows available.
 Being made from natural material, they are naturally breathable which means that they will regulate your body temperature.